 The answer to this question is both yes and no. Lab tests, when done correctly can offer you very important information about your health.
 However, the reliability of the test depends on many factors, including the management of the lab facility, the skill of the technicians, and the test kits that the lab uses for a specific test.
-Below are some points to consider regarding lab test results:

 In my experience along with several of my colleagues we find that Quest diagnostic laboratory is more consistent with the diagnosis of parathyroid disease.

 The most important thing is to make sure that a positive test is retested.
 Obviously it is important to work with a doctor who is well informed about the tests that they are ordering.
 Getting a second opinion can also be useful.
 You can also look up test results online to get an idea of what the meaning of the test results might be.
 Labtests Online is a good resource.